 The Town of St. Johnsville has actively participated in the National Flood Insurance Program (NFIP) since 1983.
 The current effective Flood Insurance Rate Map (FIRM) is dated January 19, 2018.
 As of December 31, 2022, there were 5 NFIP policies in force.
 The total annual premium is \$5,801 for a total of \$709,500 in coverage.
-As of February 23, 2023, a total of 1 claim amounting to approximately \$13,700 was paid to NFIP policyholders in the Town of St. Johnsville since joining the program.
-More information on NFIP-insured structures, including those that have been repetitively damaged by floods, is provided in Section 4 (Risk Analysis) of the HMP and Section 2.4 of this Annex.
-Table 7 describes the Town of St. Johnsville's participation and continued compliance in accordance with NFIP requirements and as specified in FEMA's 2022 Local Mitigation Planning Policy Guide.
-Here is a section 1.2 in the NFIP requirements and as specified in FEMA's 2022 Local Mitigation Planning Policy Guide.
+As of February 23, 2023, a total of 1 claim amounting to approximately \$13,700 was paid to NFIP policyholders in the Town of St. Johnsville since joining the program-13 More information on NFIP-insured structures, including those that have been repetitively damaged by floods, is provided in Section 4 (Risk Analysis) of the HMP and Section 2.4 of this Annex.
+Table 7 describes the Town of St. Johnsville' s participation and continued compliance in accordance with NFIP requirements and as specified in FEMA's 2022 Local Mitigation Planning Policy Guide.